midtown-ai/glossary/glossary/e.md

 # Experience Replay

+ ~ In [reinforcement learning], a [DQN] technique used to reduce temporal correlations in training data.
+The [RL agent] stores state transitions in a [replay buffer], and then samples transitions from the replay buffer to create training data.

  Experience replay, a common RL technique, used in [Deep Q-Networks] amongst others, is another in-between approach ([Offline learning] vs [Online Learning]).
 Although you could store all the [experience] necessary to fully train an [agent] in theory, typically you store a rolling history and sample from it.
 It's possible to argue semantics about this, but I view the approach as being a kind of "[buffered online learning]", as it requires low-level components that can work online (e.g. neural networks for [DQN]).